-Minimum Limiting corporate power and influence on clean mobility plans and programs.
-For example, requiring that mobility companies or transportation consultants can only be sub-applicants to grant programs.
-Having community advisory committees that represent the historically underrepresented demographic groups of the region-and giving them real decision-making power and influence.
-Compensating residents or advisory committee members for their time and expertise. Ę Community stakeholders contributing to the design and development of the program and its guidelines before it's finalized.
-Equity Approach Ensuring programs reflect the challenges, priorities and addresses needs of impacted communities of color, which can be identified through deep community engagement or a community-identified mobility needs assessment.
-App Adopting models of community engagement that center community decision-making and empowerment, as opposed to superficially informing or consulting with the community. lity • Requiring that all program applications must include a community anchor organization as lead or a paid partner who has genuine decision-making power.
-Equ Inviting equity and community engagement experts to help develop evaluation scoring criteria, participate on review panels, needs assessments, user surveys, collaborative data analysis, etc. Ensuring that the models of community decision-making and veto power are not just designated into one phase of the program but show up throughout program development, implementation and evaluation.
-Evaluating the effectiveness of community-driven processes and outcomes to improve approaches over time.
-Building trust and increasing collaborative governance with communities in order to co-define problems, co-design processes, co-create solutions and co-deliver actions.
-Decision-makers giving up some power and influence to disenfranchised people.
-For example, participatory budgeting.
-Transformative Fostering community-driven governance within policy development and implementation.
+- Limiting corporate power and influence on clean mobility plans and programs.
+For example, requiring that mobility companies or transportation consultants can only be sub-applicants to grant programs. - Having community advisory committees that represent the historically underrepresented demographic groups of the region-and giving them real decision-making power and influence. - Compensating residents or advisory committee members for their time and expertise. - Community stakeholders contributing to the design and development of the program and its guidelines before it's finalized. - Ensuring programs reflect the challenges, priorities and addresses needs of impacted communities of color, which can be identified through deep community engagement or a community-identified mobility needs assessment.40 - Adopting models of community engagement that center community decision-making and empowerment,41 as opposed to superficially informing or consulting with the community. - Requiring that all program applications must include a community anchor organization as lead or a paid partner who has genuine decision-making power. - Inviting equity and community engagement experts to help develop evaluation scoring criteria, participate on review panels, needs assessments, user surveys, collaborative data analysis,42 etc. - Ensuring that the models of community decision-making and veto power are not just designated into one phase of the program but show up throughout program development, implementation and evaluation. - Evaluating the effectiveness of community-driven processes and outcomes to improve approaches over time. - Building trust and increasing collaborative governance43 with communities in order to co-define problems, co-design processes, co-create solutions and co-deliver actions.44 - Decision-makers giving up some power and influence to disenfranchised people.
+For example, participatory budgeting.45